 - new and upgraded traffic signals, road lighting, line marking, and drainage.

-Service relocation works are expected to commence in the third quarter of 2020, with main works expected to begin early next year, weather permitting.
+Service relocation works commenced in September 2020, with main works expected to begin early next year, weather permitting.

 Please note, this is an artist's impression for illustrative purposes only and not a final design.
 Click here to download the current plan.

 DIT COVID-19 Response